Speaker's Rider

 Location Policies

-Your event must be held in a location that is safe for gay and transgender people to attend.
+Your event MUST be held in a location that is safe for gay and transgender people to travel to and attend.
 This is non-negotiable.

-Personally, I will take a rapid test at least once before entering the conference, and I will wear a KN-95 or better mask at all times (when inside a public area, and not eating or on stage) during my trip.
+Regardless, I will always take a rapid test at least once before entering the conference area, and I will wear a KN-95 or better mask when inside a public area, and not eating or on stage, during my trip.

 Cancellations